abacusmodeling/abacus-develop/docs/advanced/md.md

 The principal thermodynamic variable of the canonical ensemble, determining the probability distribution of states, is the absolute temperature (symbol: T).
 The ensemble typically also depends on mechanical variables such as the number of particles in the system (symbol: N) and the system's volume (symbol: V), each of which influence the nature of the system's internal states.
 An ensemble with these three parameters is sometimes called the NVT ensemble.

+The isothermal–isobaric ensemble (constant temperature and constant pressure ensemble), also called NPT ensemble, is a statistical mechanical ensemble that maintains the number of particles N, constant temperature T, and constant pressure P. This ensemble plays an important role in chemistry as chemical reactions are usually carried out under constant pressure condition.
+The NPT ensemble is also useful for measuring the equation of state of model systems whose virial expansion for pressure cannot be evaluated, or systems near first-order phase transitions.

-ABACUS perform time integration on [Nose-Hoover style non-Hamiltonian equations of motion](https://journals.aps.org/pra/abstract/10.1103/PhysRevA.31.1695) which are designed to generate positions and velocities sampled from NVT ensemble.
+ABACUS perform time integration on [Nose-Hoover style non-Hamiltonian equations of motion](https://journals.aps.org/pra/abstract/10.1103/PhysRevA.31.1695) which are designed to generate positions and velocities sampled from NVT and NPT ensemble.